duart38/IDG-Core/README.md

 # Goals
 - [ ] Make a higher level language
 - [ ] Make a drawing app (separate repo)
-- [ ] Finish some of the stuff details in the project open on github
+- [ ] Finish some of the stuff detailed in the "projects" tab on github
 - [ ] Make an NFT marketplace